 To avoid these delays in the SCCM CB upgrade process, I suggest completing the prerequisite download step a few days before the actual upgrade.
 We received the following error, and the SCCM CB upgrade wizard didn’t complete successfully.

 Prerequisite Download Issues

-We reviewed the configmgrsetup.log file, and it was giving us two errors related to Authenticode Signature.
-I found some clues about the similar issue in the following thread a Reddit thread.
-But, I was not very sure which was the certificate which was mentioned in the thread.
+We reviewed the configmgrsetup.log file, and it gave us two errors related to Authenticode Signature.
+I found some clues about a similar issue in the following thread a Reddit thread.
+But, I was not sure which was the certificate mentioned in the thread.

 ERROR: Failed to verify 'F:\Sources\CB\Prereq\SQLSysClrTypes.msi' Authenticode Signature ERROR: File Signature check failed for F:\Sources\CB\Prereq\SQLSysClrTypes.msi ERROR: Failed to verify F:\Sources\CB\Prereq\SharedManagementObject.msi' Authenticode signature ERROR: File Signature check failed for F:\Sources\CB\Prereq\ SharedManagementObject.msi.msi

 Fix SCCM ConfigMgr Prerequisite Check Error Failed

 We were using the same prerequisite files for all the hierarchy, and those sets of files worked for a couple of other primaries and CAS.
 But one primary was giving us loads of trouble.
 I started comparing the certs of CAS and Primary servers and found that one particular cert was missing from the problematic SCCM/ConfigMgr primary server.

 Following is the cert name missing from the SCCM primary server – “Microsoft Root Certificate Authority 2011”.
 We imported the certificate from the working SCCM CAS server.
 We exported it to the primary server’s Local computer – Trusted Root Certification Authorities and that helped resolve the Authenticode Signature issue.